ghost-gia-defense/ghost/README.md

 ```

 By default, this script will obfuscate `10` samples from the `SST-2` dataset with the `bert-base-uncased` model.
 This is for demonstration purposes so that you can quickly see how GHOST obfuscates data.
 You can change the `--num_of_samples` argument to obfuscate more samples.
 The obfuscated data will be saved in the `data/bert-base-uncased` folder in json format.

+## Attack

+For the attacks, you will need to refer to the original implementations and substitute the obfuscated data in.
+The [LAMP repository](https://github.com/eth-sri/lamp) integrates the DLG, TAG, and LAMP attack.
+For the rest, refer to [GRAB](https://github.com/Trusted-System-Lab/GRAB) and [DAGER](https://github.com/insait-institute/dager-gradient-inversion).
+The full integration of our obfuscated data into these attacks will be made available upon publication.